-Prior to the Sustainable State of the State reports, we lacked a way to track progress and gauge the impact of this remarkable success on the ground against our goals.
-We lacked an accepted definition of "sustainability," or a vision that defines what our movement is trying to achieve.
-Nor did we have a way to track our progress and gauge the impact of the remarkable success on the ground against our goals.

-Following a two-year process involving stakeholder engagement, research, and expert consultation, this report defines our vision of sustainability for New Jersey in terms of 57 goals (originally proposed in 2015).
-Each goal has indicators that provide clues as to how the State is doing in achieving these sustainability goals.
-Each goal is assessed based on whether the indicators and other data suggest we are making adequate progress.
+In the early years of the Sustainable Jersey program, there was no accepted definition of "sustainability" or vision that clarified what our movement is trying to achieve.
+Nor did we have a way to track our progress and gauge the impact of accomplishments on the ground.
+After two years of consultation and research, this report was developed in response.
+It defines our vision of sustainability for New Jersey in terms of 57 goals, each supported by one or more indicators.
+Goals are assessed based on whether the indicators and other data suggest we are making adequate progress in achieving them.

-What's New In The State of The State, 2016?
+What's New In The State of The State, 2017?